Disclosure: I received a free ticket to the Nebraska Tour Company‘s Omaha Gems City Tour in exchange for a review. However, all opinions are my own.

 Thank you to the Nebraska Tour Company for offering a unique glimpse at the history of the city!

+I would love to hear from you!
 Do you enjoy city tours?
 What has been your favorite tour experience?